 As always, my friend had a brilliant idea.

-“OK, we break inside the chateau and spend the rest of our French trip there.
+“OK, we'll break inside the chateau and spend the rest of our French trip there.
 I love Auvers!”

 “Let’s see, that’s trespassing, breaking and entering.
 What other crimes do you have in mind?”
 I said dryly.
 I still was a law student after all.

-We finally decided against staying the night in the chateau garden and clumsily hoisted ourselves over the fence.
-We were still celebrating our escape when upon turning the corner, we saw another gate on the side of the chateau, wide open, with people easily strolling in and out.
+We finally decided against staying the night at the chateau garden and clumsily hoisted ourselves over the fence.
+We were still celebrating our escape when, upon turning the corner, we saw another gate on the side of the chateau, wide open, with people easily strolling in and out.

 We left Auvers after one short day trip, no matter how much we wanted to stay and how much it wanted to keep us.
 There is something magical about being in a place where great art was created and where it still exists, in the sky and the trees and the grass, in the old buildings and vast fields.
 It’s a place we want to come back to.
 And possibly stay.